samsta/FastLED-OpenGL/README.md

 - Shift-M: toggle full mouse control, see below.
 Off at startup
 - Shift-Q: quit

+Any keys that aren't handled are passed on to Config::KeyboardHandler if one was registered.
+Note that the keys are represented by uppercase characters always.

 ## Mouse Control

 Zoom in and out using the scroll wheel.